omaraisa/gisgate/COURSE_SYSTEM_ROADMAP.md

 - File upload and media management
 - Clean, responsive interface with removed clutter
 - Enhanced user profile API with comprehensive learning data
+- Student dashboard with learning analytics and progress visualization

 ### Major Gaps to Address
 - Payment processing and monetization